Forecasting COVID-19 Transmission Across Time in U.S. Counties

 Statement of Problem

 As the nation responded to the generational challenge of the COVID-19 pandemic, forecasting viral transmission across local communities became an important tool for planning and response.
 In the initial phase of the pandemic, this information was critical to help local, state and federal leadership make informed decisions about public policy solutions to manage the crisis.

 COVID-Lab: Forecasting COVID-19 Transmission Across Time in U.S. Counties

 Through their COVID-Lab model, our interdisciplinary team across Children’s Hospital of Philadelphia and the University of Pennsylvania offered county-level data on test positivity and case counts from April 2020 to April 2022.

 The data and methodology behind this modeling project was informed by a peer-reviewed study, published in JAMA Network Open, revealing social distancing to be the strongest mitigating factor in reducing COVID-19 transmission.
 Additionally, the team’s modeling efforts helped to inform a Health Affairs study, which found that county-level mask mandates reduced case incidence early in the pandemic, even if that effect waned over time.

 The team utilized its modeling data to advise the White House Coronavirus Task Force, governors, state public health officials, and community leaders on emerging hotspots and local strategies for reducing the spread of the virus.
-Furthermore, the model accompanied guidance for in-person education in K-12 educational settings developed with CHOP’s clinical leadership to help school districts and communities around the country negotiate the dynamic challenges of this pandemic and plan for the future.
+Furthermore, the model has helped inform school guidance for the 2022-23 academic year—developed in partnership with CHOP’s clinical leadership—to support leaders of K-12 schools and early care and education settings with building their COVID-19 mitigation plans within the context of variable local health department requirements in different communities.
 To learn how we validated this model to ensure accurate projections, click here, and to learn more about the methods of this model, see this abstract.

 As mentioned above, we will continue to monitor community transmission and may provide updates from time to time through PolicyLab’s social media channels and blog to help guide the public should conditions change.
 The team is also working on additional peer-reviewed articles based on this project that we plan to share once published.

 For more on PolicyLab's COVID-19 response and guidance to assist schools and communities with reopening strategies, click here.